iv4xr-project/JLabGym/docs/ControlAndObservation.md

 LabWorldModel wom2 = environment.interact(agentId,buttonId,"");
 ```

-Observation is captured as an instance of the class `LabWorldModel`, which in turn is a subclass of `eu.iv4xr.framework.world.WorldModel`.
+Observation is captured as an instance of the class [`LabWorldModel`](./src/main/java/world/LabWorldModel.java), which in turn is a subclass of [`WorldModel`](https://github.com/iv4xr-project/aplib/blob/master/src/main/java/eu/iv4xr/framework/mainConcepts/WorldModel.java).
 An instances of `WorldModel` is also called _World Object Model_ (WOM) as it **structurally** describes what the game-world looks like from the agent's eye (as opposed to representing observation by images) .

 A WOM of _Lab Recruits_ has the following fields: